 Pakistani Mastiff Temperament

-The breed has plenty of energy, and needs lots of exercise.
+The breed has plenty of energy and needs lots of exercises.

-This is due to them being used as working dogs, so if you plan on keeping one as a pet, you have to be prepared to take it on several long walks a day, or make sure you have plenty of land for it to run around.
+This is due to them being used as working dogs, so if you plan on keeping one as a pet, you have to be prepared to take it on several long walks a day or make sure you have plenty of lands for it to run around.

-The breed is also known to be aggressive, although this obviously isn’t true of every dog.
+The breed is also known to be aggressive, although this isn’t true of every dog.

 This is again a result of the purpose they were bred for, and so realistically is something you’d struggle to train out of them.

-Vets that have worked with the breed extensively recommend that they’re only kept by very experienced owners for this reason.
+Vets that have worked with the breed extensively recommend that very experienced owners only keep them for this reason.

-That said, the idea of aggression in the breed is actually a hotly debated topic.
+That said, the idea of aggression in the breed is a hotly debated topic.

 This has given them a bad reputation, but some owners and kennel clubs believe them to be less aggressive than some of the most relaxed breeds, including beagles.

-Much the same as with any other large dog, the idea of aggression should be taken with a pinch of salt.
+Much like with any other large dog, the idea of aggression should be taken with a pinch of salt.

 While the breed did serve as guard dogs, and they definitely have the size to put behind their aggression, this won’t be true of every Pakistani Mastiff.

-Much of it comes down to the way they’re raised, and providing the dog is socialized and trained from an early age, there should be little risk of aggression.
+Much of it comes down to the way they’re raised, and provided the dog is socialized and trained from an early age, there should be little risk of aggression.

 Are Pakistani Bullies dangerous?

-You should only consider them if you’re experienced at raising dogs, particularly large dogs.
+You should only consider them if you’re experienced raising dogs, particularly large ones.

 You should be able to assert your dominance over the dog, not in a physical way, but by showing confidence in your actions.

-This isn’t something that new dog owners are often capable of, so be wary if you don’t have much experience of owning dogs.
+This isn’t something new dog owners are often capable of, so be wary if you don’t have much experience owning dogs.

 Is Bully Kutta a good family dog?

-The answer to this question very much depends on how the dog is raised.
+The answer to this question greatly depends on how the dog is raised.

 Gull TerrierThe Gull Terrier originates from the Punjab region and is directly related to British Bull Terrier breeds.

-The breed is now several hundred years old, but isn’t particularly popular outside Pakistan and India, mainly because there are other more common breeds that are more readily available.
+The breed is now several hundred years old but isn’t particularly popular outside Pakistan and India, mainly because other more common breeds are more readily available.

-The Gull Terrier was first bred for a number of different roles, including being used as guard dogs, for hunting, and for dogfighting.
+The Gull Terrier was first bred for several different roles, including being a guard dog, hunting, and dogfighting.

-Nowadays, they’re still used as guard dogs by families, and are unfortunately used in illegal dog fights, but this is something that’s being worked on by the local governments.
+Nowadays, they’re still used as guard dogs by families and are unfortunately used in illegal dog fights, but this is being worked on by the local governments.

-Gull Terriers are a medium-sized breed that closely resemble Staffordshire Bull Terriers, but have slightly longer faces.
+Gull Terriers are a medium-sized breed that closely resembles Staffordshire Bull Terriers but has slightly longer faces.

-They can weigh anywhere between 45 and 65lbs depending on sex, and typically stand between 18 and 22 inches high.
+They can weigh between 45 and 65 lbs depending on sex and typically stand between 18 and 22 inches high.

-They’re very muscular dogs that have a stocky physique, and this makes them incredibly strong.
+They’re very muscular dogs with stocky physiques, which makes them incredibly strong.

-For this reason, owners have to be assertive when walking them because they could easily pull away if the walker isn’t paying enough attention.
+For this reason, owners must be assertive when walking them because they could easily pull away if the walker isn’t paying enough attention.

 This is because they were bred for use in hot climates, and so white fur makes it less likely that they’ll overheat.

-Some owners may trim their fur even shorter, but this is only really necessary in very hot climates.
+Some owners may trim their fur even shorter, but this is only necessary for hot climates.

 Gull Terrier Temperament

-Realistically, these are also traits associated with most Terrier breeds, and so the information always needs to be taken with a pinch of salt.
+Realistically, these are also traits associated with most Terrier breeds, so the information must always be taken with a pinch of salt.

-Much of it will come down to how the dog is raised, and how well they’re trained by their owners.
+Much of it will come down to how the dog is raised and how well their owners train them.

-Much the same as with any other dog, it’s best to introduce them to children from a young age, otherwise, there’s less guarantee of the dog’s behavior.
+Much like with any other dog, it’s best to introduce them to children from a young age; otherwise, there’s less guarantee of the dog’s behavior.

-They’re also known barkers, again because they were bred as guard dogs, which is often something that puts off potential owners.
+They’re also known as barkers because they were bred as guard dogs, which often puts off potential owners.

-They’re very fast and agile because they’re so muscly, and so require plenty of daily exercise.
+They’re very fast and agile because they’re so muscly and require plenty of daily exercise.

-You should expect to take them on several long walks every day, or ensure they have plenty of lands to run around on.
+You should expect to take them on several long walks every day or ensure they have plenty of land to run around on.

-They can be kept in an apartment because they’re very easy to house train, but this obviously means that you must be committed to walking them lots every day.
+They can be kept in an apartment because they’re easy to house train, but you must be committed to walking their lots daily.

-Also, they’re very easy to train when it comes to obedience, and pick up commands very quickly.
+Also, they’re very easy to train when it comes to obedience and quickly pick up commands.

-They can be taught more complex commands than a number of other breeds, which can be very useful for ensuring their behavior.
+They can be taught more complex commands than many other breeds, which can be very useful for ensuring their behavior.

-Much like with other Terrier breeds, there are actually some bans in place on the Gull Terrier.
+Much like with other Terrier breeds, there are some bans on the Gull Terrier.

-The New York City Housing Authority bans Gull Terriers from being kept in homes, and they’re also completely banned from the Cayman Islands.
+The New York City Housing Authority bans Gull Terriers from being kept in homes and is also completely banned from the Cayman Islands.

-These bans often come into place after a breed receives bad press, often regardless of how accurate it actually is.
+These bans often occur after a breed receives bad press, often regardless of how accurate it is.